GrosvenorTechnology/OemAccessApi/documentation/API/BootConfigurationRequest.md

-# Application Configuration
+# Boot Configuration

-The controller will poll this endpoint to pick up the static configuration of the controller, this includes configuration for Readers, Doors, Areas, polling rates, mainly configuration other than user data.
+The controller will poll this endpoint to pick up the boot configuration of the controller.

 ## URL

-  /grosvenor-oem/device/\<DeviceSerialNumber\>/applicationconfiguration
+  /grosvenor-oem/device/\<DeviceSerialNumber\>/bootconfiguration

 ## Method